chef/chef-web-docs/content/custom_resources.md

 1. Generate a new custom resource.

-    The `resources` directory does not exist by default in a cookbook.
+    The `resources` directory doesn't exist by default in a cookbook.
     Generate the `resources` directory and a resource file from the `chef-repo/cookbooks` directory with the command:

     ```bash